joelparkerhenderson/wordbooks/pages/five-forces-analysis/index.md

 # Five Forces analysis

 The Five Forces analysis is a business framework developed by Michael Porter.
-This framework is used to analyze the competitive landscape of an industry, and help businesses understand the competitive dynamics that shape profitability in the market.
+This framework is used to analyze the competitive landscape of an industry, and the competitive dynamics that shape profitability.

 The five forces are:

 1. Threat of New Entrants: This factor refers to the level of competition in the industry and the ease of entry for new businesses.
 A high level of competition and a low barrier to entry can make it difficult for businesses to succeed.

 2. Bargaining Power of Suppliers: Refers to the power that suppliers have over the businesses they supply.
-Suppliers with significant bargaining power can raise prices, which can decrease profit margins for businesses.
+Suppliers with significant bargaining power can raise prices, which can decrease profit margins.

 3. Bargaining Power of Buyers: Refers to the power that buyers have over businesses.
 Buyers with significant bargaining power can negotiate lower prices, which can decrease profit margins for businesses.